Repertoi-e/light-std/README.md

 - `string` is a struct that contains a pointer to a byte buffer and 2 fields containing precalculated utf8 code unit and code point lengths, as well as a field `Reserved` that contains the number of bytes allocated by that string (default is 0).
 - A string may own its allocated memory or it may not, which is determined by encoding the `this` pointer before the byte buffer when the string reserves memory.
 That way when you shallow copy the string, the `this` pointer is obviously different (because it is a different object) and when the copied string gets destructed it doesn't free the memory (it doesn't own it).
 Only when the original string gets destructed does the memory get freed and any shallow copies of it are invalidated (they point to freed memory).
 - When a string gets contructed from a literal it doesn't allocate memory. `Reserved` is 0 and the object works like a view.
-- When you call modifying methods (like appending, inserting code points, etc.):
-  - If the string points to an allocated buffer but from a different object, the method asserts.
-  - If the string was constructed from a literal or a byte buffer that wasn't allocated by a different string, the string allocates a buffer, copies the old one and becomes an owner.
+- If the string was constructed from a literal, shallow copy of another string or a byte buffer, when you call modifying methods (like appending, inserting code points, etc.) the string allocates a buffer, copies the old one and now owns memory.

-_What is described above happens when the object gets copied around (assigned to variables, passed to functions, etc.) In order to copy the string explicitly the following functions are provided:_
+_What is described above happens when the object gets copied around (assigned to variables, passed to functions, etc.).
+In order to deep copy the string explicitly the following function is provided:_
 -  `clone(T *dest, T src)` is a global function that ensures a deep copy of the argument passed.
 > There is a string overload for clone() that deep copies the contents to `dest` (`dest` now has allocated memory and the byte buffer contains the string from `src`).
 - `move(T *dest, T *src)` is a global function that transfers ownership.